-Description Two storey mid terraced house (ex Local Authority).

-Accommodation Ground Floor:

-Lounge, Dining Room and Kitchen.

-First Floor:

-Bedroom 1, Bedroom 2, Bedroom 3 and Shower Room with w.c.

-Gross internal floor area (m2) 79m2 or thereby. -------------------------------- ------------------

-Neighbourhood and location The property is situated in an established residential development of Local Authority type housing, in the Locharbriggs suburb of Dumfries convenient to adequate facilities.

-Age It is estimated that the property was constructed circa 1960.

-Dry and sunny.
+Description One and a half storey detached house.
+Accommodation Ground Floor: Entrance Vestibule, Hallway, Lounge, Sitting Room, Dining Room, Kitchen, Bedroom 1 and Bathroom with w.c.
+First/Attic Floor: Bedroom 2, en-suite Shower Room with w.c., Bedroom 3 and Bedroom 4.
+Gross internal floor area (m2) 153m2 or thereby.
+Neighbourhood and location The property is situated in a mixed residential/commercial suburban district, convenient to Dumfries town centre amenities.
+Age It is estimated that the property was constructed in the late 1800s.
+Weather Dry and overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney is shared with No. 14 Little Brae, and is of brick roughcast construction with lead flashings, concrete coping and clay pot.

-Weather
+There are two chimneys of sandstone pointed construction, with lead flashings and clay pots.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and laid in profiled concrete interlocking tiles, with tiled ridging and pointed verges.
-Access into the attic roof space is gained through a ceiling hatch on the landing.
-The roof is of timber frame construction overlaid with fibreboard sarking, and there is a felt membrane beneath the slates.
-Insulation has been laid above the ceilings, although the insulation depth falls short of current minimum recommended levels.
+The main roof is pitched and slated with metal ridging and hips, and sandstone skew copings.
+The mono-pitched roof over the bathroom is also slated, and the kitchen extension has a flat felt covered roof.
+Access into the apex roof space is gained through a ceiling hatch in the middle bedroom, and a limited and partial inspection of the eaves voids was also undertaken (although access was restricted by stored articles).
+The roof is of timber frame construction overlaid with tongue and groove sarkingboard, but there is no felt membrane beneath the slates.
+Where seen, the roof voids are insulated.
+There is no hatch providing access into the roof void above the bathroom.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 The rainwater fittings are formed in a mix of cast iron and PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity brick construction, which are roughcast and part rendered externally.
+The main walls are of solid sandstone construction, which are pointed externally.
+The walls of the bathroom outshoot appear to be of solid brick construction which are externally roughcast, and the walls of the kitchen addition are cavity brick roughcast.